-I’ve never been able to watch a full length movie on the Nano, and despite the slight increase in screen estate, I still can’t, but it’s great for watching a short TV show, a video podcast or a few music videos very comfortably.
-I found the aluminium enclosure to be very durable, as the first thing I did (accidentally of course) was drop the Nano from about 4 feet on to a hard floor with no noticeable damage to the casing or hardware.
+I’ve never been able to watch a full-length movie on the Nano, and despite the slight increase in screen estate, I still can’t, but it’s great for watching a short TV show, a video podcast or a few music videos very comfortably.
+I found the aluminium enclosure to be very durable, as the first thing I did (accidentally of course) was to drop the Nano from about 4 feet on to a hard floor with no noticeable damage to the casing or hardware.

 New Video Camera Feature

 A feature Apple concentrated on heavily at their September 9th 2009 iPod event was the inclusion of a video camera.
 We all knew that there was a good chance of a video camera being included in the new model, but was it really worth the “One More Thing…”?
-Personally I don’t think so, but it’s surprisingly good quality for such a small device.
+Personally, I don’t think so, but it’s surprisingly good quality for such a small device.
 It isn’t HD, which isn’t at all surprising looking at the size of the camera in the bottom corner of the Nano, but it’s capable of recording decent quality video in VGA (640 x 480) quality.

-Also available are iChat-esque video effects to record your video with, including a cyborg effect, which probably highlights how Apple intend the video camera to be used – for fun, similar to how you’d sit down with Photo Booth and goof around for hours on end with tons of effects.
-One major drawback is that you can’t take still photos with the camera, only video, which was disappointing to me, but to fit a decent video camera in such a small device is quite an achievement in itself – in fact it makes you wonder why the new 3rd generation iPod Touch didn’t get one too.
+Also available are iChat-like video effects to record your video with, including a cyborg effect, which probably highlights how Apple intend the video camera to be used – for fun, similar to how you’d sit down with Photo Booth and goof around for hours on end with tons of effects.
+One major drawback is that you can’t take still photos with the camera, only capture video, which was disappointing to me, but to fit a decent video camera in such a small device is quite an achievement in itself – in fact, it makes you wonder why the new 3rd generation iPod Touch didn’t get one too.